Skip to primary navigation Skip to content Skip to footer

 The popular creeking clinic is back this year, with options for both Kayakers and Solo Canoeists.
 The creeking clinic is designed to provide participants with a guided experience to get to know and explore the river, to build confidence in paddling narrow and steeper rapids, paddling in cold temperatures at the start of the season and explore the limits of their comfort zones in a safe and supportive setting.

-New this year, clinics will be limited to a maximum of 8 participants for a 1:4 ratio of instructors to participants.
+Clinics will be limited to a maximum of 5 participants.
 Guided by feedback and experience from previous years, we are adjusting the clinic’s prerequisites and will be vetting for intermediate level paddlers who are experienced in class 3 and are keen to explore or refine their abilities on class 4 drops and push themselves towards more advanced paddling.

 The clinic takes place over the entire river run where we will warm up our bodies and prepare our minds, review and refine foundational skills, and practice basic maneuvers to inspire confidence.
 Heading downriver, we’ll pick apart the class 2 and 3 rapids, try more challenging line options, scout and dissect the class 4 rapids, while building awareness and self-regulation.
 Instructors will provide safety, consult on line choices, celebrate walking rapids, and help expand participants’ comfort zones.
 We’ll cover the creeking essentials like the boof stroke, running slides and drops, eddy catching on the fly, using river features and read-and-run paddling among other skills.
 Our goal is to inspire confidence and good decision making so participants leave with an expanded comfort zone and stronger technique.